vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 **Workload Clusters -** Workload clusters are the Kubernetes clusters in which your application workloads run.
 Workload clusters can run different versions of Kubernetes, depending on the needs of the applications they run.

-**Shared Service Cluster -**  Each Tanzu Kubernetes Grid instance can only have one shared services cluster.
+**Shared Services Cluster -**  Each Tanzu Kubernetes Grid instance can only have one shared services cluster.
 You will deploy this cluster only if you intend to deploy shared services such as Contour and Harbor.

 **Tanzu Kubernetes Cluster Plans -** A cluster plan is a blueprint that describes the configuration with which to deploy a Tanzu Kubernetes cluster.
 It provides a set of configurable values that describe settings like the number of control plane machines, worker machines, VM types, and so on.